Yearly Archives: 2016

 Medicare Mistake #10 Not Taking Advantage of Discounts

-Medicare Mistake #9: Failing to Read Your Annual Notice Your Annual Notice specifies changes in plan coverage, service area, and costs for the following year starting in January.
-Your Annual Notice is mailed to you by September 30th, which is 15 days before Annual Election Period (Oct.
-15- Dec 7). […]
+Medicare Mistake #9: Failing to Read Your Annual Notice Your Annual Notice of Change (ANOC) specifies changes in plan coverage, service area, and costs for the following year– starting in January.
+Your Annual Notice is mailed to you by September 30, which is just a few weeks before the Annual […]

 Medicare Mistake #9: Failing to Read Your Annual Notice